 I would also suggest that you bring a stove and attempt cooked foods on these trips with a burner and stove.
 See if you really want warm or hot foods and then make trips where your focus is on cold foods through salami, cheese and cold soaking without a stove to find your best option for you.

 Now the challenge of choosing your start date.
 This needs to be a time where you will be ready to leave and travel already planned.
-Most start in March which means travelling through August if you go a full 5 months to complete the trip.
+Most start in March which means traveling through August if you go a full 5 months to complete the trip.

-This choice in date will impact the clothing and overall temperature you will hike in for a large part of your thru hike.
+This choice in date will impact the clothing and overall temperature you will hike in for a large part of your thru-hike.
 The earlier you start the sooner before you get to the warmer months and increases in bugs.

-This just means that you can try to have a pre-planned out timeline and strategy of to here by day 1, to here on day 2.
+This just means that you can try to have a pre-planned out timeline and strategy of here by day 1, to here on day 2.
 I want to stress to you that this is all good to believe but know that the best plans are typically broken by the first time you touch the ground and start your hike.